rat1819/rat1819.github.io/README.md

-#rat1819.github.io
+# rat1819.github.io

-this is my personal github website/portfolio, used to experiment and share projects. this entire repository is written by me, though ive taken inspiration from some (public) websites.
+this is my website, used for experiments and projects. contact me on discord: rat!#1685